Five Steps to a Successful Author Blog

 4) Brainstorm Topics

 Once you know who you are writing for it is that much easier to come up with a list of topics to blog about.
-I wrote a post about finding keywords that speak into topics that your audience is interested in.
+Brainstorm keywords and phrases that your ideal reader uses to find information that pertains to your book.
 Tap into those words and phrases to brainstorm blog topic ideas.
 Think outside the box - it doesn't necessarily have to be about your book topic.
 If your ideal reader is a mom, a traveler, interested in history, animation, movies, etc., you'll have additional topics to discuss.
 But brainstorm a list of 20-25 topics you can write about to get started.

 5) Create A Blogging Schedule